 Destination Highlights: Leaping salmon!
 Breaching whales!
 Soaring eagles!
 Grizzly bears!
 Calving glaciers!
 Actually, the list of what isn't in Alaska, naturally speaking, is shorter than the list of what is.
 You can get intimate with a glacier itself, hiking across crevasses or creeping up to its face in a skiff or kayak as it calves off new icebergs.
-Eagles, puffins and other exotic birds are as common here as pigeons in New York.
-For those wanting to see or photograph aquatic mammals, Alaska's waterways are home to many species of seals and sea lions, as well as its most popular leviathans -- the cetaceans: humpback and killer whales, as well as the smaller (but no less popular) dolphins and porpoises.
+Eagles, puffins and other exotic birds are as common here as pigeons in New York City.
+For those wanting to see or photograph aquatic mammals, Alaska's waterways are home to many species of seals and sea lions, as well as its most popular leviathans -- humpback and killer whales, as well as the smaller (but no less popular) dolphins and porpoises.